JuliaReach/LazySets.jl/docs/src/man/interval_hulls.md

 In this part we illustrate some functions to obtain metric properties of sets, applied to the sets `X`, `Y` and `Z` defined previously, in the infinity norm.
-These functions apply generally to any `LazySet`.
+These functions apply generally to any `ConvexSet`.
 For some types, specialized methods are triggered automatically through multiple-dispatch.